Tag: walks

 Section four takes you from Seahouses to Belford and section five from Belford to Fenwick both only a short 6-7 mile walk with the final leg of this magnificent walk taking you 12 miles to the border town of Berwick Upon Tweed.

-The Coastal route isn’t just for those wishing to complete the whole walk, there is a bus service that enables you to enjoy shorter sections and there is a helpful video about the X18 Coast and Castles which services the route of the Northumberland Coastal Path between Amble and Berwick.
+The Coastal route isn’t just for those wishing to complete the whole walk, there is a bus service that enables you to enjoy shorter sections, the X18 Coast and Castles which services the route of the Northumberland Coastal Path between Amble and Berwick.
 It’s ideal if you’d like to enjoy short linear routes and return to your starting point.

 alt+"Northumberland Coastal Path Dunstanburgh Castle"